-When someone refers to the genome, they often mean all of the information contained within an individual's DNA.
+When someone refers to the human genome, they generally mean all of the information contained within an individual's DNA.
 In fact, your genome actually refers to all of your DNA plus the proteins required to read and maintain it, as well as the many particles that help store and give shape to your DNA.
 Think of the entire genome as a library, and DNA as a genome encyclopedia.

 The information in your genome encyclopedia is organized into about 21,000 gene chapters which are located within 23 chromosome volumes.
 Each individual has two nearly identical copies of each chromosome volume, one copy from each parent.